SeanZsya/SeanZsya.github.io/_pages/about.md

 I’m a second-year master's student in Automation at *[Beijing Institute of Technology (BIT)](https://english.bit.edu.cn/)*.
 As a member of *State Key Laboratory of Autonomous Intelligent Unmanned Systems*, I'm advised by Prof. [Chengpu Yu](https://ac.bit.edu.cn/szdw/dsmd/sssds/mssbyznxt/69e8a71ad78346fb87e6765e0f2549ab.htm).
 I received my B.Eng. degree in Measurement & Control Technology from *[China University of Mining & Technology (CUMT), Beijing](https://english.cumtb.edu.cn/)* in 2021.

-My research interests are in the autonomy of intelligent mobile systems.
-More specifically, I focus on autonomous exploration systems and its supporting technologies, such as SLAM, motion planning, and multi-robot collaboration.
+The goal of my research is to enhance the autonomy of robots.
+Currently, I'm focusing on autonomous exploration systems and its supporting technologies, such as SLAM, motion planning, and multi-robot collaboration.

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.